-Welcome to the website for the Duke University Trillium Fellows Project.
-Duke’s Trillium Project is a faculty learning community dedicated to increasing the prevalence and quality of concepts of sustainability in academic courses at Duke.
+Welcome to the Duke University Trillium Fellows Project!
+The Project is a faculty learning community dedicated to increasing the prevalence and quality of sustainability-related concepts in academic courses at Duke.